TL;DR

 The key RCT: Volkov et al. (2009 — PMID: 20012098) randomized 58 patients to 1000mcg sublingual B12 nightly vs. placebo.
 After 6 months, the B12 group showed significant reduction in number of ulcers, pain duration, and number of outbreak-free months.
 Crucially, benefits occurred regardless of baseline B12 serum levels — suggesting B12 may work through a mechanism beyond simple deficiency correction.

-Dosing: 1000mcg sublingual methylcobalamin daily.
-Sublingual bypasses gastric absorption issues.
+Dosing: 1000mcg methylcobalamin daily — this matches the Volkov RCT dose exactly.
+Use a nugget or lozenge that dissolves in the mouth for sublingual/buccal absorption, which bypasses gastric absorption issues.
 Methylcobalamin is preferred over cyanocobalamin for bioavailability.

 When to test first: Serum B12 below 200pg/mL is deficient; 200-400pg/mL is borderline.
 If you haven't been tested, test before assuming deficiency.